martinpllu/chisel/README.md

 # chisel

-Give ChatGPT direct access to read and write your application code
+A command line GPT-4 chat loop that can directly read and write your application code.

 ## Status

-alpha/proof of concept
+alpha/proof of concept.

-Currently this is only suitable for very small apps
+Currently this is only suitable for very small apps.

 ## Quick Start